When should you book a holiday for 2021?

 “If you’re looking overseas, I would take a more nuanced approach.
 Start researching now, focus on countries that have done well at combating the virus, such as Turkey, Cyprus, Iceland, Italy and Germany, but speak to travel providers about booking terms.
 What will you pay as a deposit, when you need to pay in full, what happens if new restrictions come into place, either in the destination or from the UK side?

 “Even if you feel comfortable booking independently, this year I’d suggest booking with a tour operator, for their expertise and all the consumer protection you get from a package.
 And make sure you take out travel insurance from the time of booking.

-“If you have school-age children taking exams next year, you could weigh up the risks of booking a holiday after the exams but before the end of term.
+“If you have school-age children taking exams in 2021, you could weigh up the risks of booking a holiday after the exams but before the end of term.
 Even if school is operating normally, there may be a more relaxed approach to taking children out of school.
 But this is a risk: caveat emptor.”

 Cathy Winston, Travel Editor at the Jewish Chronicle